 Arawn’s night hunts may have faded with Britain’s pagan past, and it would seem that the Devil has kept a much lower profile in recent years, but an unspoken dark presence still surrounds Meon Hill.
 Likewise, ritual activity continues at the nearby Rollright Stones.
 Gatherings of cloaked figures, mutilated animal remains and evidence of nightly bonfires have all been reported at the site.
 However, as far as lingering local legends go, it’s the black dogs that residents fear most.

 English folklore is full of tales involving phantom black dogs.
 Nearly every county has its own variant.
-Whether sighted along a lonely stretch of highway, the outlying hills surrounding a village or lurking the local cemetery grounds, there are various theories as to what these spectral canines represent.
+Whether sighted along a lonely stretch of highway, the outlying hills surrounding a village, or lurking the local cemetery grounds, there are various theories as to what these spectral canines represent.
 Some say they are witches’ familiars or demonic entities, possibly a manifestation of the Devil himself.
 Others identify them as the ghosts of murdered or executed individuals who haunt the area of their demise.
-Regardless of paranormal back story, popular superstition casts them as cursed entities – the black harbingers of death and misfortune.
+Regardless of the paranormal back story, popular superstition casts them as cursed entities – the black harbingers of death and misfortune.

 Black dogs would feature prominently in the Walton murder case.
 As already mentioned, a young Charles Walton was haunted by a black dog in the days leading up to his sister’s death.
 A lifetime later, during the investigation into his murder, another mysterious black dog encounter would take place.